kenstir/hemlock/README.md

 1. Get the correct version of [Android Studio](https://developer.android.com/studio/index.html).
    This branch is built using
    ```
-   Android Studio Narwhal 4 Feature Drop | 2025.1.4
+   Android Studio Otter 2 Feature Drop | 2025.2.2 Patch 1
    ```
-2. Directory `core/` contains the shared code and resources, `cwmars_app/` the code and resources needed to customize it for the C/W MARS system.
+2. Module `core` contains shared code and resources, and there is one module per target app, e.g. `cwmars_app`.
 3. Profit.
 C'mon, you know better.
 This is Open Source.

 History of this app